vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère
 > 1. "Even the darkest night will end and the sun will rise." - Victor Hugo
 > 1. "Hope is a waking dream." - Aristotle
-> 1. "The strongest person is not the one who fights every battle, but the one who knows which battles to fight."
+> 1. "The strongest person is not the one who fights every battle, but the one who knows which battles to fight." - Anonymous
 > 1. "If you're going through hell, keep going." - Winston Churchill
-> 1. "The greatest victory is the one that requires no battle."
+> 1. "The greatest victory is the one that requires no battle." - Anonymous

 ## Action and Initiative

 > 1. "Don’t wait for the perfect moment.
-Take the moment and make it perfect." - Unknown
+Take the moment and make it perfect." - Anonymous
 > 1. "You can’t cross the sea merely by standing and staring at the water." - Rabindranath Tagore
-> 1. "Do something today that your future self will thank you for."
+> 1. "Do something today that your future self will thank you for." - Anonymous
 > 1. "Don’t wait.
 The time will never be just right." - Napoleon Hill
 > 1. "Act as if what you do makes a difference.
 It does." - William James